jonnew/cyclops/MANUAL.md

     a component, you can pull up detailed info (e.g. part number)](./images/EagleInfo.JPG)

-0. After cleaning the surface of the board with isopropyl acholhol or similar, apply solder paste to each of the pads.
+1. After cleaning the surface of the board with isopropyl acholhol or similar, apply solder paste to each of the pads.
 For an excellent series of tips on effective methods for dispensing solder paste, see [Mike's video on the subject](https://youtu.be/pdGSFc7VjBE).
 Do not apply solder paste to through-holes or the pads shown outlined in red in the following image.
    These will be hand soldered later in the assembly process.

-    TODO
+    TODO: Image

     The correct amount of solder paste to apply is `enough'.
 Each component contact should sit in a small amount of paste, but blobs of paste that